 Read the full article: Ten Things You Should Know About Today’s Student Veteran.

-The subjects of cholesterol, statins and statistics, the hot topics of debate in an increasingly sceptical medical world, came under attack at the King of Organs heart conference in Hofuf Tuesday.
+The subjects of cholesterol, statins, and statistics, the hot topics of debate in an increasingly skeptical medical world, came under attack at the King of Organs heart conference in Hofuf Tuesday.

 Read Full Article >>

 Katie Couric interviews AIS Fellow Dr. Cindy Ackrill on the epidemic of stress in America